 To ensure safe operation, battery manufacturers and battery component providers must check for and reduce metal contaminants in production.
 Areas where contamination must be kept to a minimum are:

 Checking for the size and density of metal particles in these areas will help avoid in-the-field failure of the kind that grounded the entire fleet of Boeing 787s.

-Hitachi High-Tech have developed an X-ray particle analyser specifically for the detection and analysis of metal contaminants within lithium ion batteries.
+Hitachi High-Tech have developed an X-ray particle analyzer specifically for the detection and analysis of metal contaminants within lithium ion batteries.
 With high accuracy and precision at extremely fast measurement times, the EA8000 can be used to maintain quality across your lithium ion battery production.

 For more information on how the EA8000 can prevent catastrophic LiB failure, get in touch.